Pleura & peritoneum

 • Pelvic mass, excision:

 • Comment: On microscopic examination of this multiloculated cystic lesion, individual cysts are lined by bland, flattened mesothelial cells.
 Mitoses are not identified.
 The cysts are separated by fibrous septa with patchy chronic inflammation.
 There is no infiltration of underlying tissues.
-The gross and microscopic findings are most consistent with a diagnosis of multicystic mesothelioma (also termed multiloculated peritoneal inclusion cyst).
-Although multicystic mesothelioma is generally regarded as a benign lesion, local recurrence has been documented in up to 50% of cases.
+The gross and microscopic findings are most consistent with a diagnosis of multiloculated peritoneal inclusion cyst (previously termed multicystic mesothelioma).
+Although peritoneal inclusion cysts are generally regarded as benign, local recurrence has been documented in up to 50% of cases.
 Recurrence is more common after incomplete excision.
 Progression to malignant mesothelioma has been reported in exceptionally rare cases.
-Clinical and radiographic correlation is advised with appropriate clinical followup.
+Clinical and radiographic correlation is advised with appropriate clinical follow up.

 Differential diagnosis